-What Does it Take to Be a Cement Mason or Concrete Finisher?
+What is a Cement Mason or Concrete Finisher?

-Job Description & Duties Smooth and finish surfaces of poured concrete, such as floors, walks, sidewalks, roads, or curbs using a variety of hand and power tools.
+Position Description Smooth and finish surfaces of poured concrete, such as floors, walks, sidewalks, roads, or curbs using a variety of hand and power tools.
 Align forms for sidewalks, curbs, or gutters; patch voids; and use saws to cut expansion joints.

 - Operate power vibrator to compact concrete.